probcomp/Gen.jl/docs/src/ref/gfi.md

 ```math
 p(t; x) := \sum_{r} p(t, r; x)
 ```
-And we denote the conditional distribution on untraced randomness ``r``, given the map ``t``, as:
+And we denote the conditional distribution on non-addressable randomness ``r``, given the map ``t``, as:
 ```math
 p(r; x, t) := p(t, r; x) / p(t; x)
 ```

 ### Return value function
 A (deterministic) function ``f`` that maps the tuple ``(x, t)`` of the arguments and the choice map to the return value of the function (which we denote by ``y``).
-Note that the return value cannot depend on the untraced randomness.
+Note that the return value cannot depend on the non-addressable randomness.

 ### Auxiliary state
 Generative functions may expose additional **auxiliary state** associated with an execution, besides the choice map and the return value.
-This auxiliary state is a function ``z = h(x, t, r)`` of the arguments, choice map, and untraced randomness.
+This auxiliary state is a function ``z = h(x, t, r)`` of the arguments, choice map, and non-addressable randomness.
 Like the choice map, the auxiliary state is indexed by addresses.
 We require that the addresses of auxiliary state are disjoint from the addresses in the choice map.
 Note that when a generative function is called within a model, the auxiliary state is not available to the caller.